 The idea behind the tech being introduced in Macau is to take things a step further, putting facial recognition technology into the cameras in order to track people as they move around the venues, whilst digitally enabled baccarat tables and poker chips allow the casinos to monitor how much money people are betting and what they’re betting on.

 The technology will use algorithms to process how different customers behave when they’re placing bets, figuring out whether or not they have much of an appetite for risk.
-Those that enjoy side bets, for example, or tend to place bets on high-risk events, can yield the casino up to ten times more profit than a standard gambler.
+Those that enjoy side bets, for example, or tend to place bets on high-risk events, can yield the casino up to ten times more net wins than a standard gambler.
 On top of that, the tech can help casinos identify any players and dealers or croupiers working in collision.

 What the Technology Will Be Used For